 Cost efficiency motivations explain reshoring as the pursuit of lower production and logistics costs, and/or more efficient co-ordination and control mechanisms.
-Cost efficiency considerations are at the root of International trade theory, TCT and internalization theory, according to which reshoring is attributable respectively to the reduced gaps in input costs between locations, the high costs of coordinating and monitoring distant operations and relationships (e.g. supply chain coordination costs; penalties for late deliveries), and imperfections in the markets for knowledge.
+Cost efficiency considerations are at the root of International trade theory, TCT and internalization theory, according to which reshoring is attributable respectively to the reduced gaps in input costs between locations, the high costs of coordination costs; penalties for late deliveries), and imperfections in the markets for knowledge.
 Cost efficiency motivations for reshoring reflect the contention that locating production activities in the home country can be ultimately cheaper than retaining them offshore, due to changes in production costs, hidden costs of offshore production, and the costs of managing global logistics and relations with distant locations, including supply chain risks.